 Key advantages

-After you select the ECS file server that you want to back up, Cloud Backup automatically installs the backup client.
+After you select the ECS instance that you want to back up, Cloud Backup automatically installs the backup client.

-After you grant the required permissions, use Account A to back up data from Account B. This facilitates centralized data protection management for enterprises.
+After you grant the required permissions, you can use Account A to back up data from Account B. This facilitates centralized data protection management for enterprises.

 The Cloud Backup client compresses and deduplicates the source ECS data before a backup.
 This reduces storage consumption and accelerates backups.